Business formation

 It sounds boring, but getting all of your contracts in line is a critical small business legal requirement.
 Contracts like a privacy policy are legally required when starting an online business.

-But you’ll also want a contract that protects your business like confidentiality agreements for new hires and freelancers, as well as nondisclosure agreements for potential investors and partners.
+But you’ll also want a contract that protects your business like non-disclosure agreements for new hires and freelancers, as well as nondisclosure agreements for potential investors and partners.

 Legally advertise online